-- 21 David chose a topic that - A has always fascinated him. - B has a connection with his present studies. - C was already familiar to him. - 22 What surprised David was thatA there were prehistoric - A there were prehistoric settlements in the area. - B there is no proof of any settlements existing where the city of London is now. - C London was not that extensive in area.
+- 21 David chose a topic that

+- A has always fascinated him.

+- B has a connection with his present studies.

+- C was already familiar to him.

+- 22 What surprised David was that

+- A there were prehistoric settlements in the area.

+- B there is no proof of any settlements existing where the city of London is now.

+- C London was not that extensive in area.